MIN READ 4 Minutes

 2. Luxury Consumers Are on Digital

-Between 20 and 30% of luxury sales are generated by consumers making luxury purchases outside their home countries.2 Restricted tourism, as well as cancellations of fashion weeks and trade shows impacted luxury brand’s ability to market their brands in the same way.
+Between 20 and 30% of luxury sales are generated by consumers making luxury purchases outside their home countries.
+Restricted tourism, as well as cancellations of fashion weeks and trade shows, impacted luxury brands’ ability to market their brands in the same way.

 Meanwhile, watch time on YouTube increased by 80%.
-And while people watch more, they also are influenced on digital, with more than three-quarters of all luxury purchases influenced by digital touchpoints like Google and YouTube.
-In fact, 48% of affluent consumers use Google to learn about products3, and over 40% of shoppers say that they’ve purchased products they’ve seen on YouTube.4
+And while people watch more, they also are influenced by digital, with more than three-quarters of all luxury brand purchases influenced by digital touchpoints like Google and YouTube.
+In fact, 48% of affluent consumers use Google to learn about products, and over 40% of shoppers say that they’ve purchased products they’ve seen on YouTube.

 3. YouTube is Tailored for Luxury Brand Experiences